teddit-net/teddit/README.md

 `$ kill -9 [PID HERE]`

-Change config variables in app.js, domain and Reddit app ID.
+Change config variables in app.js for domain and Reddit app ID.
 Note: It's recommended that you get your own Reddit app ID.
 For testing purposes it's okay to use this project's default app ID.
-Create your Reddit app here: [https://old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/) and update its ID to the app.js.
+Create your Reddit app here: [https://old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/).
 Make sure to create an "installed app" type of app.

 `$ nano app.js`